-Pre-School is led by Cheryl.
+Pre-School is led by Claire.
 As in Nursery, she and her team of Early Years Practitioners will work with you and your child to plan how to encourage their development.

 The child’s development is observed by their key worker who will feed back to you regularly at the three termly parents’ meetings.
 These observations help both you and the team to think about the next steps in your child’s learning journey.
 We can then build their next activities around their individual development.

 As always, we warmly welcome parents and grandparents to help in the setting.
 If you would like to share a special interest or talent with us all, please let the staff know so that Cheryl can include it in the session planning.

 If your child has toys or pictures they would like to share with their friends, please bring them in for Cheryl to introduce at an appropriate moment.